OpenTaal/case-casting/README.md

 # case-casting

-This project defines casting form upper case to lower case and vice versa for the Dutch language.
+This project defines casting from upper case to lower case and vice versa for the Dutch language.
 This is of course extremely trivial.
 However, the list provided here can be used to do casting or to test casting software.